tstapler/atlanta/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your brow ser.

 Ready to run in production?
-Please [check our deployment guides](https://h exdocs.pm/phoenix/deployment.html).
+Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

-## Learn more
+## Learn more about Phoenix

   * Official website: http://www.phoenixframework.org/
   * Guides: https://hexdocs.pm/phoenix/overview.html